process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 - disable the `headless` mode by setting the `HEADLESS` environment variable to `false`
 - set the `SLOWMO` environment variable to a positive millisecond value (between `200` and `500` should be enough).
 This slows Puppeteer down by milliseconds that we specify.
 So we will be able to observe what it actually does.
+- set the `DEBUG` environment variable with `DEBUG=test` to activate debug logs.
+This is activated by default when running the npm task.
+Think about it when running tests in your IDE.

 ### Code style